data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

 1. Must be a standard Python-level API that is unambiguously specified, and not rely on implementation details of any particular dataframe library.
-2. Must treat dataframes as a collection of columns (which are conceptually 1-D arrays with a dtype and missing data support).
+2. Must treat dataframes as an ordered collection of columns (which are conceptually 1-D arrays with a dtype and missing data support).
    _Note: this relates to the API for `__dataframe__`, and does not imply that the underlying implementation must use columnar storage!_
 3. Must allow the consumer to select a specific set of columns for conversion.